 The original recipe is still available at the annual Atkins Picklefest--but you don't need to go to Arkansas to taste a great fried pickle.
 The concept caught on, and these days fried pickles are a delicious treat on the menu of many eating emporiums.

 There's a lot of variation in fried pickle preparation.
 The most common recipe has flat-sliced dill pickles fried in a catfish-style breading and served with ranch dressing as a dip.
 Some chefs like to use pickle wedges instead of flat chips, and French dressing, aioli, or remoulade are also popular alternatives for dipping.
-Like onion rings, the breading can vary from simple and thin, crunch with bread crumbs, or fluffy with beer.
+Like onion rings, the breading can vary from thin and straightforward, crunch with bread crumbs, or fluffy with beer.

 While dining out in Gulfport, you're bound to find fried pickles in all sorts of places.
-Of course, every chef puts their own spin on this southern classic.
+Of course, every chef puts their spin on this southern classic.
 Here are our top picks for the best ones in the area.

 Shaggy's is our local beach bar.
 It's located right on Beach Boulevard near Gulfport Harbor.
 It's the place to feel the sand between your toes as you sip a frosty margarita or maybe a rum punch.